aboodIT/djangoWork/README.md

 `/role-detail/<pk>`

-GET - Returns information about the Role with the specified `pk` POST - Edits a specific Role object
+GET - Returns information about the Role with the specified `pk` PUT - Edits a specific Role object
 	Expects values for the following in the request body:
 	- roleID
 	- name